FOR IMMEDIATE RELEASE

 — Tamera C.

 I want to add my thoughts about the significant value this event has contributed to my son’s future.
 THANK YOU to the whole team of coordinators, speakers, sponsors and more.
 Though some aspects will indeed need improvement, overall, this was an extremely beneficial moment in my son’s pursuit of a medical career.
 He not only gained more clarity and direction about his professional endeavors, but also gained guidance and counsel about his inner world through skill building and self regulation tips.
 Wow, what a great combination!!!
 More than I bargained for!
 I am so appreciative for this opportunity and hope that you will carry on with this good work and take all the “advice” from other parents and make it even BETTER!
 You’ve set the bar high, so please keep going!
-Wishing all the scholars luck and peace and happiness in your bright, brilliant futures!
+Wishing all the delegates luck and peace and happiness in your bright, brilliant futures!

 — Allison H.